belea7/Assembler/README.md

 ```

 ## Translation to machine language
-The program translates the code to an imaginary numbering system:
+The program translates the code to an imaginary numbering system of 32 numbers:
 ```
 0: !
 1: @